Codecademy/docs/content/pytorch/concepts/tensors/terms/arange/arange.md

 CatalogContent:
   - 'intro-to-py-torch-and-neural-networks'
   - 'paths/computer-science'
-  - 'paths/data-science'
 ---

-The **`.arange()`** method returns a tensor created from a given interval `[start, end)`, with a specified `step` size.
-Note: when the step size is not an integer, there may be floating point rounding errors, and therefore it is recommended to subtract a small epsilon from the end for consistency.
+The **`.arange()`** method returns a tensor containing values from a given interval `[start, end)` with a specified `step` size.
+When the step size is not an integer, floating-point rounding errors may occur, so it is recommended to subtract a small epsilon from the `end` value for consistency.

 ## Syntax